 In all cases – check your application’s exact wattage as these may vary between manufacturers.
 You can usually find this information printed on the device tag.

-Most of the really quiet generators have the maximum running wattage of no more than 4000 watts which is definitely not enough to provide electricity for the whole house.
+Most of the quiet generators have the maximum running wattage of no more than 4000 watts, which is not enough to provide electricity for the whole house.

-However, the most important question you should ask yourself is – do you really need all your household appliances to work in the event of let’s say a hurricane?
-Or perhaps just a few crucial ones such as refrigerators or medical equipment?
+However, the most critical question you should ask yourself is – do you need ALL OF your household appliances to work during a hurricane?
+Or perhaps just a few CRUCIAL ones such as refrigerators or medical equipment?

-For the purpose of powering only the most important devices the quiet inverter generators mentioned in this guide will do their job just fine.
-Champion 7553i is one such generator.
-It has 3100 running watts which is enough to power a refrigerator, a set of lights and a furnace fan.
+If you need to power only the most essential devices, the quiet portable generators mentioned in this guide will do their job just fine.
+Champion 75537i is one such generator.
+It has 3100 running watts, which is enough to power a refrigerator, a set of lights, and a furnace fan.

-In fact, some generators mentioned in this guide such as Yamaha EF2000iSv2 already have built-in mufflers so there is no need to purchase one separately.
+Some quiet generators mentioned in this guide, such as Yamaha EF2000iSv2, already have built-in mufflers, so there is no need to purchase one separately.

-Not all types of generators will also work well with the external mufflers.
-You should check it before buying one whether it will support an external muffler.
+Not all types of small quiet generators will also work well with the external mufflers.
+You should check it before buying one, whether it will support an external muffler.

-Having said that I honestly think that a better one size fits all solution is to get a dedicated enclosure.
-This is the most efficient way to quiet down a generator.
+In any case, the best one size fits all solution is to get a dedicated enclosure.
+That is the most efficient way to quiet down a generator.

-If you’re more into DIY and want to save yourself a few bucks you can definitely build an enclosure yourself.
+If you’re more a DIY type and want to save yourself a few bucks, you can build an enclosure yourself.

-You can also consider getting a portable solar generator.
-Those generators are noiseless and powerful enough to provide electricity for smaller electronics such as laptops, cameras, phones, and camping lights.
+You can also consider getting a portable solar power charger.
+Those portable generators are noiseless and powerful enough to provide electricity for smaller electronics such as laptops, cameras, phones, and camping lights.

 In any case – check the individual rules of each campground and make sure you do whatever you can to minimize the disruption caused to your neighbors!

 I would say WEN 56200i is the best low-cost alternative.
-It is super quiet, well built and much cheaper than Honda’s inverters.
+It is super quiet, well built, and much cheaper than Honda’s generators.

 They make quality tools and electric devices for a fraction of the price of their American or Japanese competitors.
 Their generators are no exception.

-However, in the case of modern inverter generators, this is not really a necessity.
+However, in the case of modern inverter generators, this is not a necessity.

-100% made in China generators usually have the engines which are either made under Honda’s or Yamaha’s license.
+Some portable generators made in China usually have the engines which are either manufactured under Honda’s or Yamaha’s license.

 One such example is Smarter Tools 2000iQ.

-Therefore what you get is basically the same kind of hardware but with the lesser price tag and probably a few minor elements of lower quality (eg. plastic finishing here and there instead of iron coating etc.).
+Therefore what you get is the same kind of hardware but with the lesser price tag and probably a few minor elements of lower quality (e.g., plastic finishing here and there instead of iron coating, etc.).

-First, some units are more fuel efficient and others.
-This basically means that they consume less gas allowing them to last longer on a single refuel.
+First, some units are more fuel-efficient than others.
+That means that they consume less gas, allowing them to last longer on a single refuel.

-They achieve it thanks to various hi-tech solutions which adjust the engine work according to the current electricity consumption.
-Honda EU2200i is an example of one such generator which does it.
+They achieve it thanks to various hi-tech solutions that adjust the engine work according to the current electricity consumption.

 Second, it depends on how many devices you plug into a generator.